 The Rates Committee uses a model portfolio with an asset allocation of 40% stocks, 55% bonds, and 5% cash to determine the investment return assumption.
 We base the assumed return on stocks on the long-term average return of the S&P 500 index, discounting the return somewhat to be conservative.
 The expected returns on bonds and cash are determined by reference to moving averages of yields on U.S. government securities.
 The Rates Committee monitors the model portfolio on a weekly basis, and meets about four times a year to discuss the assumptions and determine when to contract with Korn Ferry Hay Group to perform additional calculations.

-Q: Why is the ACGA increasing rates?
+Q: Why did the ACGA increase rates in 2018?

-Our suggested maximum rate schedules have changed eighttimes since 2003, or on average about once every other year.
+Our suggested maximum rate schedules have changed eight times since 2003, or on average about once every other year.
 But the changes have not been evenly distributed.
 The rate schedules changed every year from 2008 through 2012 (when interest rates were falling significantly).
 They have not changed since 2012.

 To understand why rates have changed recently, it is important to note that interest rates have moved up and down a lot since 2012.
-For example, the yield on 10-year Treasury bond (a common interest rate benchmark) at the beginning of 2012 was about 1.9%.
-This yield drifted downward to about 1.5% in the summer of the 2012, and then began a gradual climb all the way up to 3.0% at end of 2013.
+For example, the yield on 10the -year Treasury bond (a common interest rate benchmark) at the beginning of 2012 was about 1.9%.
+This yield drifted downward to about 1.5% in the summer of the 2012, and then began a gradual climb all the way up to 3.0% at the end of 2013.
 Rates then reversed course and the yield dropped through the 2.0% mark in the summer of 2015, finally reaching a low of about 1.4% just after the Brexit vote in the summer of 2016.
 Since then, the 10-year Treasury yield has climbed back up to about 3.0% today.
 Short term interest rates have also increased as the Federal Reserve has been moving the overnight rate higher.
 With the increase in interest rates, the ACGA felt comfortable increasing suggested rates as interest rates have moved up and maintained that 3% level.

 Q: How do you take into consideration the life expectancy of CGA donors?
 These donors live longer than members of the general public, correct?